malramsay64/phd-thesis/02_Dynamics/introduction.md

 for difference choices of $l$.
-The ratio $\tau_1/\tau_2$ is used to measure the contribution of large angular jumps towards rotational relaxation. [@Jose2006;@Kivelson1970] When the dynamics is Brownian the ratio of $\tau_1/\tau_2$
+The ratio $\tau_1/\tau_2$ is used to measure the contribution of large angular jumps towards rotational relaxation. [@Jose2006;@Kivelson1970] When the rotations undergo Brownian dynamics, that is a process of small angular motions, a 3D system has the ratio $\tau_1/\tau_2$

 $$ \tau_1/\tau_2 = \frac{2(2 + 1) D_r}{1(1+1) D_r} = 3$$

-or a value of 4 for a 2D system.
+and a value of 4 for rotations in 2D.
-When molecules rotate through jump dynamics, that is, through large angular displacements the ratio $\tau_1/\tau_2$ falls within the range
+When the ratio $\tau_1/\tau_2$ falls within the range

 $$ 1 < \tau_1/\tau_2 < 3 $$

+for 3D systems, or

+$$ 1 < \tau_1/\tau_2 < 4 $$

+for 2D systems,
+the rotational relaxation takes place through a small number of large angular displacements rather than the many small angular displacements described by Brownian dynamics.
+The presence of large angular displacements described as the onset of jump dynamics.
-At the limit, a single large motion can describe both relaxation quantities simultaneously which is described the $\tau_1/\tau_2 = 1$
+At the limit, a single large angular displacement describes both relaxation quantities simultaneously, where $\tau_1/\tau_2 = 1$.
 The presence of jump dynamics has been observed within ortho-terphenyl [@Andreozzi1996] using electron spin resonance to capture both rotational relaxation quantities.